 Glossary of Defined Terms Used in ISAPs

 This glossary is the single repository of all defined terms used in the International Standards of Actuarial Practice (ISAPs).
 It is not an ISAP and has no authority of its own.
 Any defined term used in an ISAP (including any standard created by the adaptation of an ISAP by a standard-setter) takes the authority of that ISAP or adaptation.
-Defined terms are indicated in ISAPs - in blue text with a dotted blue underline (e.g. defined term) which is also a hyperlink to the definition in this glossary.
+Defined terms and references to ISAP 1 are indicated in ISAPs in blue text with a dotted blue underline (e.g. defined term) which is also a hyperlink to the definition in this glossary or to ISAP 1.

+Note: Hyperlinks have not been created in the proposed final ISAP 3.

 Accepted Actuarial Practice (ISAP 1, 2) – A practice or practices that are generally recognized within the actuarial profession as appropriate to use in performing actuarial services within the scope of an ISAP or the applicable professional standards of practice.

+Accounting Policies (ISAP 3) – As defined by the IASB in paragraph 5 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, “the specific principles, bases, conventions, rules and practices applied by an [reporting] entity in preparing and presenting financial statements.”

-Actuarial Services (ISAP 1, 2) – Services based upon actuarial considerations provided to intended users that may include the rendering of advice, recommendations, findings, or opinions.
+Actuarial Services (ISAP 1, 2, 3) – Services based upon actuarial considerations provided to intended users that may include the rendering of advice, recommendations, findings, or opinions.

-Actuary (ISAP 1, 2) – An individual member of one of the member associations of the IAA.
+Actuary (ISAP 1, 2, 3) – An individual member of one of the member associations of the IAA.